 The third part of the intervention was a social marketing campaign that included a travelling exhibit of photos and testimonials designed to fight the stigma of mental illness.
 The exhibit was made available for workplaces to sign out for a week at a time.
 “It was immensely popular,” says Sue Armstrong, TBDHU’s public nurse.
 “It was booked solid by workplaces in the region for about a year.
 We’re still getting calls about it now.”

 Two sets of comparisons

-Kristman and her team evaluated the Superior Mental Wellness @ Work program on two fronts: its impact on employers in the region overall and its impact on employers who participated in the program.
-With respect to its impact on employers in the region overall, Kristman compared the responses of all employers who answered the pre-program survey with the responses of all employers who answered the post-program survey.
+Kristman and her team evaluated the Superior Mental Wellness @ Work program on two fronts: its impact on employers in the region overall and its impact on employers that participated in the program.
+With respect to its impact on employers in the region overall, Kristman compared the pre-program survey responses with the responses to the post-program survey.

 She found that, after the program was implemented, employers overall reported 55 per cent more familiarity with the standard.
 They also reported increased knowledge of mental health challenges in the workplace (16 per cent more), of mental health strategies (33 per cent more) and of existing community resources to support mental health at work (20 per cent more).
-However, no difference was found between the two samples when they were asked whether they had developed an action plan to implement the standard, had a mental health policy in place, or were ready to champion mental health at work.
+However, they were no more likely than they were before the program was offered to have an action plan to implement the standard, have a mental health policy in place, or be ready to champion mental health at work.